-- Where – options include at your vets, in your home, in your garden if weather allows, at a bespoke comfort clinic (like at Cherry Tree Gentle Farewells which is coming soon!)
+- Where – options include at our bespoke homely clinic at Cherry Tree, at your vets, in your home, in your garden if weather allows

 - Who will be present – Family, children, friends, neighbour or dog walker for example.
 Note that at the moment due to the pandemic, most vets are only allowing one person to be present with their pet.
 However, if the euthanasia is done at home or at a bespoke clinic, it allows for more people to be present.